CL-123-abc/tt_um_stochastic_addmultiply_CL123abc/docs/info.md

 -->

 ## How it works
+Stochastic Multiplier, Adder and Self-Multiplier.
-Stochastic Multiplier.
-Using bipolar representation, takes 2 9-bit streams as input and outputs the average product in 9-bits.
+Using bipolar representation, takes 2 9-bit streams as input and outputs the average product, sum and product in 9-bits after 2^17+1 clk cycles.

 ## How to test
-Input 2 repeating streams of 9 bits that represent the numbers to be multiplied and output the result.
-May have to wait to check if result is accurate.
+Input 2 repeating streams of 9 bits (+1 bit buffer) that represent the numbers to be multiplied/added and read the serial output result, which is also 9bits (+1 bit buffer).
+The self multiplier only processes input from the 1st stream.

 ## External hardware
 ADALM2000